zcalhoun/svgp/README.md

 ## License
 Distributed under the MIT License.
 You may use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software, provided the copyright notice and license text are included.
 The software is supplied “as is” without warranty, and the authors are not liable for damages arising from its use.

+## Questions?
+If some of this code is not working for you, please do file an issue!